Rakhi-Pundhir/6Companies30days/README.md

 **Q-10 (C2q10)**\
 ***Nuts and Bolts***
 We are using quick sort for solving this problem like in quick sort we take a pivot element and divide the array into two sections, one is from starting to the pivot and the other is from the pivot to the end but pivot is not included anywhere.Then we use recurion to perform the same task with both the sections.

+**Q-11 (C2q11)**\
+***Tree Serialization and Deserialization***
+We note that whichever traversal method we use in the serialize function to generate the array it will be passed to the deserialize function and then we have to construct the tree accordingly.So, here we have used preorder traversal and as when we build the tree we can take the first element of the array as root of the tree and then continue the process further for the other values of the array.In case there is a NULL we have to insert -1 in the array to check it in the desrialize function so as to check for NULL left or right child and also if the array size is zero initially that would mean the tree is empty so we return NULL.

+**Q-12 (C2q12)**\
+***Column name from a given column number***
+Wehave used basic maths here,first find out the remainder(given number modulo 26) then remainder could either be zero or non-zero.If it is zero we insert 'Z' to the first index and move to the next index while updating value of the given number using division.In case it is non-zero, we insert the corresponding character at the index and increment the index while updating the value.

 **Q-13 (C2q13)**\
 ***Rotten Oranges***